iagoleal/iagoleal.github.io/content/unposts/dynamic-programming.md

-find the shortest path in a graph, calculate gradients while training a neural network, and parse context-free grammars are essentially implementations of the same idea?
+find the shortest path in a graph, calculate gradients while training a neural network, and parse context-free grammars are essentially implementations of the same principle?
-Namely, _dynamic programming_.
+It is called _dynamic programming_ and is one of those instances in mathematics where a simple principle unfolds into profound conclusions ranging over many fields.
+In fact, we can, already in this first paragraph, summarize the idea using Richard Bellman's (Dynamic Programming creator) own words:

+> An optimal policy has the property that whatever the initial state and initial decision are, the remaining decisions must constitute an optimal policy with regard to the state resulting from the first decision.

-I gotta say that I was taught dynamic programming in many different contexts but it took me a while to finally get "click" that it they were actually the same thing.
+I gotta say that I was taught dynamic programming in different contexts, but it took me a while to finally get the "click" that they were actually the same thing.
-When learning algorithms and data structures, it was a memoization-based technique were you speed up your algorithm by first solving the easier parts and saving them for later use.
+When learning algorithms and data structures, it was a memoization-based technique where you speed up your algorithm by first solving the easier parts and saving them for later use.
 At work, I mostly deal with solving a lot of linear programs for long-term scheduling problems.[^sddp]